 (2) If within 14 days after receiving a notice referred to in subregulation (1), the local government has not informed the applicant whether or not the application is granted, the local government is to be taken to have refused the application and the applicant may make an application for review to the State Administrative Tribunal under section 27 of the Act.

-[(3) deleted]

 [Regulation 47 amended in Gazette 30 Dec 2004 p.
 7011.]

 48. Overflow areas